LucDuponcheelAtGitHub/PSBP/README.md

 ### `positionalSumOfFibonacciAndFactorial`

 Below is a positional program, `positionalSumOfFibonacciAndFactorial`.
-It uses only three positions.
-Positions go up starting from their use site.
+It uses three positions.
+For `fibonacci` it is the position of the initial value that is pushed on the runtime stack.
+For `factorial` it is also the position of the initial value that is pushed on the runtime stack, for `add` it is a composite-value consisting of the position of the final value of `fibonacci` that is pushed on the runtime stack and the position of the final value of `factorial` that is pushed on the runtime stack

 ```lean
 unsafe def positionalSumOfFibonacciAndFactorial